Hotmoka/hotmoka/tutorial/Takamaka.md

 We have not used the withdrawing pattern in `GradualPonzi.java`.
 In general, there is no need for such pattern in Takamaka, at least not for simple contracts like `GradualPonzi.java`.
-The reason is that the `receive()` methods of a contract (corresponding to the fallback function of Solifity) are `final` in Takamaka and very cheap in terms of gas.
-In particular, inter-contract calls are not expecially expensive in Takamaka, since they are just a method call invocation in Java bytecode.
+The reason is that the `receive()` methods of a payable contracts (corresponding to the fallback function of Solidity) are `final` in Takamaka and very cheap in terms of gas.
+In particular, inter-contract calls are not especially expensive in Takamaka, since they are just a method invocation in Java bytecode (one bytecode instruction).
 They are actually cheaper than updating a map of balances.
+Moroever, avoiding the `widthdraw()` transactions means reducing the size of the blockchain.
 Hence, the withdrawing pattern is both useless in Takamaka and more expensive than paying back previous contracts immediately.